o-flores/o-flores/README.md

 - 🌱 I’m currently learning **React, SQL, MongoDB**

-- 💼 Studying to evolve as a Web developer;
+- 💼 Studying to evolve as a FullStack Web developer;

 - 📫 How to reach me **orlando_flores@id.uff.br**